 Our goal is $100,000 to get her out of the shack.
 These funds will help repair Ms. Sanford’s home and several more in Alabama.
-Just click the below Donate Now button to donate.
+Just click the above Donate Now button to give.
 We’ll keep a running tally posted!

 Lisa will be hanging out at the shack in front of the Auburn Wesley Foundation (131 S. Gay Street) beginning Wednesday, October 4th and will remain as late as Tuesday, October 10th.
 Whether rain, shine, heat or cold, she’ll be there day and night talking about how we can work together to end poverty housing in rural Alabama.
 Bring some friends, your Sunday School class, your family, your small group, or just yourself!
 Some evenings feature campfire singing – join the fun!